-5.3.4 Controlling for the impact of government supports.
-We now compare MBOs with their private sector benchmark.
+To further confirm that improved performance by MBOs is not due to the fact that they receive favorable treatment from the government, we compare MBOs with their private sector benchmark.
 If they have advantages arising from their government ties they would outperform de novo private firms.
 In Panel C1 of Table 12, we rerun Equation (3) by including only MBOs and de novo private firms.
-The insignificant coefficient of MBO\post suggests that MBOs have similar performance to the private sector benchmark.
+The insignificant coefficient of MBOpost suggests that MBOs have similar performance to the private sector benchmark.
 In Panel C2 of Table, we perform a diff-in-diffs analysis based on industry-and-size matching.
 The results are highly robust to alternative matching criteria and we do not find any evidence that MBOs outperform their private sector peers.

-5.3.5 Instrumental variable estimation.
+V.C.5 Instrumental variable estimation

 We use city government's political incentives as instruments to estimate MBO choices on performance.
 The instruments include %SOE Employment, Fiscal Revenue/GDP, government allocation of land, and loan guarantees.
-The first-stage regression is the same as that in column (1) of Table 9B in Section 4.
-We employ the limited information maximum likelihood (LIML) estimation of the two-stage least square

-(TSLS) regressions, which is more robust to weak IV problems.
-Table 13 reports the results.
-The IV difference-in-differences estimates are quantitatively similar to our OLS estimates, further confirming that selection does not drive MBO performance.
+The first-stage regression is the same as that in column (1) of Table 9B in Section IV.
+We employ the limited information maximum likelihood (LIML) estimation of the two-stage least square (TSLS) regressions, which is more robust to weak IV problems.15 Table 13 reports the results.
+The IV difference-in-differences estimates are quantitatively similar to our OLS estimates, further confirming selection does not drive improved post-privatization performance of MBOs.

-6. Generality of the Chinese Experience
+VI.
+Generality of the Chinese Experience

-We now discuss the generality of the Chinese experience.
-At a high level, as pointed out by Frydman et al. (1999) and Estrin et al. (2009), reallocation of ownership and control to different types of owners have disparate effect on restructuring and performance; thus looking at aggregate results without knowing why could be misleading.
-The Chinese experience is perfectly consistent with this insight: when we pull all privatization methods together, we do not see any performance gain.
-In fact, our survey is designed to advance the literature by asking detailed questions on transfer of ownership and control, as well as restructuring.
+We now discuss the generality of the findings from China, particularly, what we can learn from the Chinese survey about the processes that may have occurred elsewhere and the current state of knowledge.
+At a high level, as pointed out by Frydman et al. (1999) and Estrin et al. (2009), reallocation of ownership and control to different types of owners have disparate effect on restructuring and performance; thus looking only at aggregate results without knowing why could be misleading.
+The Chinese experience is perfectly consistent with this insight: when we pull all privatization methods together, we do not have any performance improvement.
+In fact, our survey is designed to advance this line of research by asking directly the firms detailed questions on transfer of ownership and control, as well as restructuring.